Table of Contents

 To build a VLOOKUP, you needs 4 parameters

-- First parameter of the function contains a value you want to search.
+- First parameter of the function contains the value to search.

-- Second parameter is the range of cells where you want to make your research.
+- Second parameter is the range of cells where of your reference table.

-- Third parameter indicates the column number you want to return.
+- Third parameter indicates the column number to return.

 - The last parameter is 0 or FALSE (means exact match) or 1 or TRUE (means approaching).